60 result(s)

 From the archival documentation to standardised web database and 3D models: the case study of the Camaldolese Abbey in Volterra (Italy)

-Siotto E., Callieri M., Pingi P., Scopigno R., Benassi L., Parri A., La Monica D., Ferrara A.
+Siotto E, Callieri M, Pingi P, Scopigno R, Benassi L, Parri A, La Monica D, Ferrara A

 Our age is characterized by the ease of communication and fast and free exchange of data.
 The use of standards and a common approach to recollect, organize and present the documentation gives a great advantage for the knowledge and dissemination of the archaeological, artistic, historical and conservation information of Cultural Heritage.
 Establishing a "correct" documentation policy is the main goal that guided our initiative for the documentation, preservation and valorisation of the monumental complex of the Camaldolese Abbey in Tuscany.
 In this project we retrieved the paper documentation in the Historical Archives of the Tuscany Region, to study the historical and conservation data of the monumental complex.
 Digital technologies have been used to support storing and access to this important information, including also data to monitor the current state of its preservation.
 The documentation has been digitized and is accessible through a web database; this resource was designed by following the Italian National standards proposed by Central Institute for Cataloguing and Documentation (ICCD).
-The current state of conservation of some parts of the building has been documented by taking panoramic images or panoramas (360º images) and by the acquiring 3D digital models.
+The current state of conservation of some parts of the building has been documented by taking panoramic images or panoramas (360o images) and by the acquiring 3D digital models.
 In particular, panoramas are used to document the state of preservation of frescoed rooms, while geometric 3D models are produced to document the degraded areas of the church, which require a constant monitoring.
 Moreover, an analytical virtual reconstruction of the church was modeled to depict its status before the building's collapse.
 The main goals of this work are to provide a good-practice example on how to document and disseminate on the web the knowledge available on an endangered monument, following national and international standards, in order to make the knowledge widely accessible.
-In this way, it is possible to disseminate and enhance the old results with new analysis and interpretations of documents that can be easily shared with other researches, conservation experts and the ordinary public.Source: CHNT 18 - International Conference on Cultural Heritage and New Technologies, Vienna, Austria, 11-13 November 2013
+In this way, it is possible to disseminate and enhance the old results with new analysis and interpretations of documents that can be easily shared with other researches, conservation experts and the ordinary public.

-See at: www.chnt.at Open Access | CNR ExploRA
+See at: CNR IRIS Open Access | www.chnt.at Open Access | CNR IRIS Restricted

-2017 Contribution to book Unknown
+2017 Contribution to book Restricted

 Documentazione e analisi delle deformazioni del supporto ligneo e della superficie pittorica mediante rilievo 3D

-Pingi P., Siotto E., Palma G., Scopigno R.
+Pingi P, Siotto E, Palma G, Scopigno R

 Un dipinto su tela o su tavola, contrariamente a quanto si potrebbe pensare, non è un oggetto con una superficie perfettamente planare, ma è caratterizzato da una complessa tridimensionalità.
 Il colore che l'artista pone sul supporto ha una propria corposità materica, uno spessore, che, seppur millimetrico o sub-millimetrico, può essere rilevato con strumenti e applicativi di misurazione tridimensionale (3D).
 Allo stesso tempo, il supporto ligneo può presentare deformazioni legate a vicissitudini storiche e conservative, che possono essere facilmente rilevate e documentate.
 Nella fase di analisi di un'opera soggetta ad un importante intervento di restauro, come è avvenuto per l'Adorazione dei Magi di Leonardo da Vinci, un'accurata documentazione 3D della superficie pittorica è pertanto strettamente legata a quella del suo supporto ligneo.
 Pertanto, una scrupolosa acquisizione geometrica 3D del tavolato e dei suoi elementi di collegamento (farfalle e cavicchi) e di sostegno (traverse) può fornire elementi utili non solo per una maggiore conoscenza della fattura dell'opera e del suo stato di conservazione, ma anche per un suo monitoraggio nel corso del tempo o in fase di restauro.
 Inoltre, un uso appropriato delle moderne tecnologie di Computer Grafica 3D non rappresenta soltanto un valido ausilio diagnostico per la conoscenza dell'opera, ma anche un mezzo per raccogliere informazioni di carattere scientifico-divulgativo (ad esempio dati storico-artistici, tecnici, risultati di analisi chimico-fisiche) e renderle facilmente fruibili on-line agli addetti del settore e ad un pubblico più vasto, grazie a sistemi multimediali appositamente sviluppati.
-Nel caso del capolavoro non concluso di Leonardo, una sua completa acquisizione 3D ad alta risoluzione è stata eseguita con lo scopo di evidenziare e misurare - in fase di restauro pittorico - una mappa di deviazioni della planarità causata dalla curvatura e deformazione delle tavole lignee, consentendo di documentare la deformazione spaziale subìta dalla pittura e monitorare il suo stato di conservazione.Source: Il restauro dell'Adorazione dei Magi di Leonardo - La riscoperta di un capolavoro, edited by Marco Ciatti, Cecilia Frosinini, pp. 281–286.
-Firenze: Edifir - Edizioni Firenze s.r.l., 2017
+Nel caso del capolavoro non concluso di Leonardo, una sua completa acquisizione 3D ad alta risoluzione è stata eseguita con lo scopo di evidenziare e misurare - in fase di restauro pittorico - una mappa di deviazioni della planarità causata dalla curvatura e deformazione delle tavole lignee, consentendo di documentare la deformazione spaziale subìta dalla pittura e monitorare il suo stato di conservazione.

 2019 Journal article Open Access OPEN